-Name, address, and employer identification number.
+Name, address, and EIN.
 Print or type the REMIC's legal name and address on the appropriate lines.
 Include the suite, room, or other unit number after the street address.
-If the Post Office does not deliver mail to the street address and the REMIC has a P.O. box, show the box number instead of the street address.
+If the Post Office does not deliver mail to the street address and the REMIC has a P.O. box, show the box number instead.
+If the REMIC receives its mail in care of a third party (such as an accountant or attorney), enter on the street address line "C/O" followed by the third party's name and street address or P.O. box.
+If the REMIC has changed its address since it last filed a return (including a change to an "in care of" address), check the box for "Address change."